p13tarunkk/p13tarunkk.github.io/_posts/2019-10-22-analysis-booking-conversion-funnel-case-study-ola-cabs.md

 * **Rides Scheduled**  \-->Drops offs due to stockouts
 * **Rides completed**  \-->Driver and Customer cancellations

-Hope this basic example helps you to develop a basic framework for analysing and optimizing key flows/funnels for your apps and website
+Hope this basic example helps with a basic framework for analysing and optimizing App or web flows/funnels